HarmonQuest: Series overview

 All ten episodes of the first season were released on July 14, 2016, on Seeso.
 On October 19, 2016, HarmonQuest was renewed for a second season, but due to uncertainty around Seeso's future, rights to HarmonQuest were sold to Otter Media's VRV streaming service in June 2017.
 The second season premiered on VRV Select on September 15 and concluded on November 17, 2017.
-In October 2018, it was announced that VRV has renewed the show for a third season, which debuted on August 18, 2019.
+In October 2018, it was announced that VRV had renewed the show for a third season, which debuted on August 18, 2019.